yerakim824/PregMedNet/README.md

 │   ├── MOA_only_with_protein_nodes.ipynb  # MoA inference using protein-level networks
 │   └── MOA_with_biological_nodes.ipynb    # MoA inference integrating protein and biological nodes
 │
-├── Interactive_Webapp/                 # Source code for the interactive PregMedNet platform │   ├── 2024_reference_tables/          # Reference data for node mapping (diseases, drugs, etc. kg.parquet file also used in 2_mechanism-of-actions folder)
+├── Interactive_Webapp/                 # Source code for the interactive PregMedNet platform and MOA test in folder 2_mechanism-of-actions
+│   ├── 2024_reference_tables/          # Reference data for node mapping (diseases, drugs, etc. kg.parquet file also used in 2_mechanism-of-actions folder)
 │   ├── Dockerfile                      # Docker build for deployment
 │   ├── cloudbuild.yaml                 # Google Cloud Build configuration for automated deployment